freerware/work/README.md

 `work` does the heavy lifting of tracking changes that your application makes to entities within a particular operation.
-This is accomplished using what we refer to as a "work unit", which is essentially an implementation of the [Unit Of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) pattern popularized by Martin Fowler.
+This is accomplished using what we refer to as a "work unit", which is essentially an implementation of the [Unit Of Work][uow] pattern popularized by Martin Fowler.
 With work units, you no longer need to write any code to track, apply, or rollback changes atomically in your application.
 This lets you focus on just writing the code that handles changes when they happen.